meadowingc/obsidian-trackbear/README.md

 You'll need your TrackBear API key first.
 Grab it from [trackbear.app](https://trackbear.app), then:

-1. Open Obsidian Settings → TrackBear
+1. Open Obsidian Settings → *Unofficial TrackBear Sync*
 2. Paste in your API key
 3. That's it for basic use!

 **Optional - For journal tracking:**
-- Add your Morning Pages project ID from TrackBear
+- Select your Morning Pages project in the dropdown (this assumes you've already created such a project on TrackBear)
 - Tell the plugin where your journal notes live (e.g., "Journal")
-- Set your date format (how dates appear in filenames, like "YYYY-MM-DD")
+- Set your date format (how dates appear in filenames, like "YYYY-MM-DD" which is the default for Journal pages)

 ## How to use it